 Enron business units are free to establish the percentage or amount allocated for reimbursement of approved educational assistance.
 Employees must provide appropriate receipts, grades, transcripts, and proof of completion to be eligible for reimbursement.
 Business unit HR representatives will assist managers and supervisors in providing educational assistance to Enron employees.

-# 8 Working Environment (draft 0)
+# 8 Work Environment (draft 1)

 Enron intends to support a work environment as free as possible of known health and safety hazards.
 This policy establishes and serves to remind all employees, contractors and their employees, that unauthorized possession or use of drugs, alcohol, weapons, or related paraphernalia is a violation of policy.
 In addition, physical violence, coercion, verbal threats, or aggressive acts have no place in our work environment.
 Statements, items, or conduct that is viewed as a threat or risk of violence in any job related context would be subject to discipline and termination.